NuSTAR/nuskybgd-py/README.md

 for the background regions need to be updated for your data.
 The `"regfiles"` list must correspond to the files in the `"bgfiles"` list.

+The setting "fcxb_config" "links" are used to tie Xspec model parameters for the FCXB model normalization.
+These are comprised of a list of two values for the spectrum numbers to tie together.
+In the example below, all of the spectra for FPMB are tied to the spectra for identical regions from FPMA.
+Note that the Xspec spectrum number starts at 1.
+Without this setting, all of the FCXB normalizations are set to free.

 ```json
 {
     "bgfiles": [